artur-ciocanu/launch.en/help/extension-dev/submit/overview.md

 ## Support

-As you're building and testing your extension, support is available in the Platform Launch developer community Slack workspace where extension authors support each other.
+As you're building and testing your extension, support is available in the Data Collection tags developer community Slack workspace where extension authors support each other.
 You can request access at [http://join.launchdevelopers.chat](http://join.launchdevelopers.chat).

 >[!NOTE]
 >
->While there are members of the Platform Launch team in this Slack workspace, it is a community resource not sponsored by or moderated by Adobe.
+>While there are members of the Data Collection team in this Slack workspace, it is a community resource not sponsored by or moderated by Adobe.